betherworld/chainge/README.md

+# Chainge - An Incentive System to Save the Planet
+### Ethereum-powered Ðapp that allows for impactful donations with a money back guarantee, decentralized data storage and active participation of citizens

 Preserving nature and limiting human impact on the environment belong to the most important global challenges of today.
-However, the planet can not be saved in one day: Environmental campaigns oftentimes fail not due to limited funds, but because short-term rewards are limited and because it is hard to measure the impact.
-Using blockchain technology, we propose a system that incentives citizens to not only preserve the environment they live in, but to actively participate as data gatherers and support individual campaigns.
-Donations are processed in a complete decentralized way and donors therefore have complete transparency of where their money is going.
-Additionally, they are reimbursed, in case their donations do not have the desired impact.
+However, the planet can not be saved in one day: Environmental campaigns oftentimes fail not due to limited funds, but because short-term rewards for locals acting ecologically are limited and because measuring the impact of such campaigns is hard.
+Using blockchain technology, we propose a system that offers citizens incentives to not only preserve the environment they live in, but to actively participate in the perservation.
+Donations are processed in a decentralized way and donors therefore have complete transparency of where their money is going.
+Additionally, they are reimbursed in case their donations do not have the desired impact.

 This is a project submission for the 2019 BETH "Blockchain School for Sustainability" hackathon.
 It was built for the "Wild AI" challenge by WWF and uses the Ethereum network.
 The current version is a functional (but admittedly hacky) prototype that runs on the XXX testnet.